aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

 ### Obtaining the Driver

+{: .important }
-**Note: This library and the mentioned dependencies are not provided by AWS Glue or AWS; you must download the library and its dependencies from a 3rd party and install them in your environment.**
+This library and the mentioned dependencies are not provided by AWS Glue or AWS; you must download the library and its dependencies from a 3rd party and install them in your environment.

-You can download the Spark Excel library from Crealytics at [MVN Repository](https://mvnrepository.com/artifact/com.crealytics/spark-excel).
+You can download the pre-compiled Spark Excel library at [MVN Repository](https://mvnrepository.com/artifact/com.crealytics/spark-excel).

 The last version known to work with AWS Glue 4.0 is: [2.12 / 3.3.1_0.18.7](https://mvnrepository.com/artifact/com.crealytics/spark-excel_2.12/3.3.1_0.18.7)

-The Spark Excel library also has dependencies that are not included with Glue by default.
+The Spark Excel library also has dependencies that are not included with AWS Glue by default.
 Specifically, you must also download the [Apache POI API Based On OPC and OOXML Schemas](https://mvnrepository.com/artifact/org.apache.poi/poi-ooxml) library and a newer version of [XML Beans](https://mvnrepository.com/artifact/org.apache.xmlbeans/xmlbeans).

 The versions that are required for the Spark Excel version 3.3.1_0.18.7 are [poi-ooxml-5.2.3](https://mvnrepository.com/artifact/org.apache.poi/poi-ooxml/5.2.3) and [xmlbeans-5.1.1](https://mvnrepository.com/artifact/org.apache.xmlbeans/xmlbeans/5.1.1).

 If you want to work with another version of Spark Excel, follow these steps to ensure AWS Glue compatibility:

-1. Verify the version of Spark included with the Glue version [in the AWS documentation](https://docs.aws.amazon.com/glue/latest/dg/release-notes.html).
+1. Verify the version of Apache Spark included with the AWS Glue version [in the AWS documentation](https://docs.aws.amazon.com/glue/latest/dg/release-notes.html).

-2. Verify the version of Scala included with the Spark version either from [the Spark package dependencies](https://mvnrepository.com/artifact/org.apache.spark/spark-core) or [the Spark compatibility matrix](https://sparkbyexamples.com/spark/spark-versions-supportability-matrix/).
+1. Verify the version of Scala included with the Apache Spark version either from [the Spark package dependencies](https://mvnrepository.com/artifact/org.apache.spark/spark-core) or [the Spark compatibility matrix](https://sparkbyexamples.com/spark/spark-versions-supportability-matrix/).

-3. Download the version of Spark Excel corresponding to the desired Spark and Scala version.
-If the Spark version doesn't exist, find the closest match.
-For example, Glue 4.0 uses Spark 3.3.0 and Scala 2.12.
+1. Download the version of Spark Excel corresponding to the desired Apache Spark and Scala version.
+If the Apache Spark version doesn't exist, find the closest match.
+For example, AWS Glue 4.0 uses Apache Spark 3.3.0 and Scala 2.12.
 The closest match from the pre-built Spark Excel packages is Spark 3.3.1 and Scala 2.12.

 1. Check the Compile Dependencies of [the Spark Excel library](https://mvnrepository.com/artifact/com.crealytics/spark-excel_2.13/3.3.1_0.18.7), specifically looking for the Apache POI version, XML Beans and Apache Commons.
-Library version details included with Glue can be found [here](https://docs.aws.amazon.com/glue/latest/dg/migrating-version-40.html#migrating-version-40-appendix-dependencies).
-Take note of libraries missing from Glue or where a significantly newer version is needed than the version included with Glue.
+Library version details included with AWS Glue can be found [here](https://docs.aws.amazon.com/glue/latest/dg/migrating-version-40.html#migrating-version-40-appendix-dependencies).
+Take note of libraries missing from AWS Glue or where a significantly newer version is needed than the version included with AWS Glue.
 Typically, this is limited to Apache POI and XML Beans.

 1. Download the required versions of the dependency libraries.

 ### Driver Installation

-To include all Spark JAR packages in the Glue session, simply copy the JAR files to the `lib/glue_scripts/lib` folder and redeploy the Glue stack using CDK.
-The CDK Glue Stack will automatically identify the new libraries and include them in the `--extra-jars` parameter for all Glue jobs.
+To include all Spark JAR packages in the AWS Glue session, simply copy the JAR files to the `lib/glue_scripts/lib` folder and redeploy the AWS Glue stack using CDK.
+The CDK code will automatically identify the new libraries and include them in the `--extra-jars` parameter for all AWS Glue jobs.

 If you attempt to load an Excel file without installing the driver properly, you will see the following error:
 ```log